On the Measurability of True Coincidence Summing in the GRIFFIN Spectrometer: Gated Probabilities

-To get the summing in we have to look at the summing in into the gate and summing into the gamma.
-For summing into the gamma we follow the same notion as done in the singles where we subtract off the first term of the sum of gated probabilities and the summing out $\nu$ value increases by one.
+To get the summing-in, one must attend to the summing-in for $\gamma_{gate}$ and summing-in for the GOI.
+For summing-in for the GOI, the same notion that is done in the singles can be followed; the first term of the sum of gated probabilities is subtracted off and the summing-out $\nu$ value increases by one.

-Both of these cases need to be considered simultaneously and separately, for a total of 3 terms.
-With each case considered separately we get the first order summing-in terms and when considered simultaneously we get the second order terms.
+These cases need to be considered separately and simultaneously, for a total of 3 terms.
+With each case considered separately, the first order summing-in terms are given; when considered simultaneously, the second order terms are given: